Ettwiller/Damage-estimator/README.md

 - Mapping reads to the genome : BWA mem paired-end mode.
 - Create first in pair mapped reads file (bam1) and second in pair mapped reads (bam2) and derived respective mpileup files (mpileup1 and mpileup2) using
 - Calculate damage using ```estimate_damage_location.pl```
-- plot result using xx.R
+- plot result using plot_damage_location.R

 ##DETAILS OF THE MAIN PROGRAMS :